-- 2. If paint is failing due to moisture, identify sources of moisture problems, and take appropriate measures to fix them. - a.
+- 3. If paint is failing due to moisture, identify sources of moisture problems, and take appropriate measures to fix them. - a.
 Remove vegetation that grows too closely to wood, and take any other steps necessary to ensure the free circulation of air near wood building elements. - b.
 Repair leaking roofs, gutters, downspouts, and flashing. - c.
-Maintain proper drainage around the foundation to prevent standing water - Performed by a contractor experienced in working on historic buildings, professional chemical removal of paint may be acceptable in certain situations.
-Sandblasting, open flames, or high-pressure water wash to remove paint from masonry, soft metal or wood is not allowed.
-All paint removal requires adherance to lead paint abatement requirements. - 4.
-Re-caulk joints where moisture might penetrate a building before repainting - 5.
-Paint unpainted aluminum-frame storm windows and doors to match wood trim. - 6.
-Do not paint masonry that is unpainted. - 7.
-Do not completely remove paint to achieve a natural finish. - 8.
+Maintain proper drainage around the foundation to prevent standing water - 4.
+Performed by a contractor experienced in working on historic buildings, professional chemical removal of paint may be acceptable in certain situations.
+Sandblasting, open flames, or high-pressure water wash to remove paint from masonry, soft metal, or wood is not allowed.
+All paint removal requires adherance to lead paint abatement requirements. - 5.
+Re-caulk joints where moisture might penetrate a building before repainting. - 6.
+Paint unpainted aluminum-frame storm windows and doors to match wood trim. - 7.
+Do not paint masonry that is unpainted. - 8.
+Do not completely remove paint to achieve a natural finish on wood components. - 9.
 A paint color scheme can be chosen that is appropriate to the time period in which a building was constructed and that is generally compatible with adjacent structures.
 A basic approach to color placement is to paint similar elements with the same color to achieve a unified rather than overly busy and disjointed appearance.
-For instance, select wall and trim colors and consider the use of an accent color on features such as shingles, window sash, shutters and doors depending on the style of the building.
+For instance, select wall and trim colors and consider the use of an accent color on features such as shingles, window sash, shutters, and doors depending on the style of the building.

-5.8 1.
-Introduction 2.
-Historic District Review Process 3.
-Historic Districts & Architecture 4.
+5.81.
+Introdu ction 2.
+Historic Dis trict Review Process 3.
+Historic Distri cts & Architecture 4.
 Rehabilitation of Building Elements 5.
-Building Materials 5.0 6.
-New Construction 7.
-Additions 8.
-Guidelines for Private Sites 9.
-Demolition & Relocation of Historic Structures Appendices
+Building Materials 6.
+New Cons truction 7. , Additions 8.
+Guidelines n & Relocation of Appendices